SWBuck/HDF5Converter/README.md

 convert.py -v to --dir Data --output H5FileName
--v / --verbosity is optional and triggers verbose mode -d / --dir is the directory containing files to convert to a HDF5 file -o --output is the name to save the .h5 file as, the extension will be added (i.e. don't use H5FileName.h5)
+-v / --verbosity is optional and triggers verbose mode -d / --dir is the directory containing files to convert to a HDF5 file -o /  --output is the name to save the .h5 file as, the extension will be added (i.e. don't use H5FileName.h5) -c / --collength is the length of each column (excluding the last column of the PED file).
+Default is set to 16 characters per cell

 ####From HDF5
 converty.py -v from --hdf H5FileName --dir OutputDirectory